- The Legend of Zelda I

 - The High Queen: Particularly in Twilight Princess, where the plot begins right in the middle of the coronation ceremony that would have made her Queen of Hyrule.

 - Implied Love Interest: The various relationships between Link and Zelda basically fit the trope description to a tee: Zelda never has another love interest (Link tends to be either the same or a Chick Magnet depending on the game), interact with each other the most (usually), the plot is focused around Link rescuing Zelda (usually), and always form a strong emotional connection quickly no matter the amount of actual interaction.
-The exceptions are Spirit Tracks and Skyward Sword, which play up the romance angle, and Hyrule Warriors, (see Official Love Interest).
+The exceptions are Spirit Tracks and Skyward Sword, which play up the romance angle, and Hyrule Warriors (see Official Couple).

 - Kicking Ass in All Her Finery: Zelda's Action Girl selves typically have more masculine alter-egos but still tend to do most of their combat in her Pimped-Out Dress.